 At the outset, let me picture the ideal Man of Science.
 If he be scientific he must be honest-his work must be thorough and well done.
 Willing to plod, willing to wait-Truth is not an ignis-fatuus ever escaping from his hand, but a tangible thing, which, as a reward of patience and industry may, through him, be given to the world.
 Modest and unassuming, he may not proclaim his own fame from the housetop, he may not advertise his wares, he may not seek notoriety; but rather the quietude of his laboratory, the solitude of the wilderness, or, perchance the presence of death itself.
-His highest aim is not personal fame, but to add to human knowledge, to contribute something, though it be a mite, to the asked to wherevino od EUROPE.
-Done A od to would off
+His highest aim is not personal fame, but to add to human knowledge, to contribute something, though it be a mite, to the sound to the evint and a EUROPE, makes A said to grand at said